• What is Copywriting?

 And the truth is that you’re not going to ever experience a major “failure” in copywriting.
 There’s work that a client isn’t happy with.
 There are clients that don’t renew your contract.
 There’s even losing a job.
 But none of that is complete failure.
 They might be setbacks, but they’re not failure.

-But it’s also not just about writing.
-You can write and write and write and write…and it can all be mediocre if you’re not revising it based on feedback you get.
-Not all feedback will be good feedback—sometimes clients want to add in things that just don’t work—but the feedback you do get from people worth listening to like your boss/creative director and astute marketing and product managers, that’s the gold right there.
+Not all feedback will be good feedback—sometimes clients want to add in things that just don’t work.
+But the feedback you do get from people worth listening to like your boss/creative director and astute marketing and product managers, that’s the gold right there.
 Learning to incorporate feedback is the key to honing your writing.

-That said, though, bonus points, too, if you’re out there applying your critical eye to the world around you.
+The other way you can improve your copy is to apply your critical eye to the world around you.
 As students in our Comprehensive Copywriting Academy can attest, I’m constantly encouraging them to read the ads they see around them and analyze how they’re written.
 Is the benefit to consumer clear?
 Is the call to action clear?
 Are they writing in a way their target audience will understand?
 You’ll learn a lot from both good ads and bad.

 The key to improving is to get yourself out there in the world of copy.
 Write more of it.
 Polish more of it.
 And read more of it.
 Do it all consistently and you’ll get better faster than you even expected.